dmitrycello/yaglpp/docs/USAGE.md

 ![06-new-project-4](06-new-project-4.png)

 ### 2. Add the resources to the application project
 The resources allow a quick access to files included into the output execitable as _binary resources_.
-Setting it up here may be optional, but it is strongly advised to set it up here, to be included in the project template later on.
+It is an optional step, but it is strongly advised to set it up here, to be included in the project template later on.
 In the _Solution Explorer_, right-click the project's _Resource Files_ filter icon.
 Click **`Add -> New Item...
 (Ctrl+Shift+A)`**:

 ![07-resources-1](07-resources-1.png)